navicore/lots-of-names/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9847820a8b7040268c808b45e597393c)](https://www.codacy.com/app/navicore/lots-of-names?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=navicore/lots-of-names&amp;utm_campaign=Badge_Grade)
 # Lots of Names

 Generate fun safe-for-work names from input strings.
-Collisions are about 1 every 10,000 inputs.
+Collisions are about 1 every 15,000 to 20,000 inputs.

-Useful for assigning fake but consistent names to test data as well as tokenized PII data where you want to study customer behavior but not spy on individual folks.
+Useful for assigning fake but consistently calculable names to test data as well as tokenized PII data where you want to study customer behavior but not spy on anyone.
+CAUTION - anonymizing PII data is deceptively hard to protect against correlation attacks - de-anonymizing.

-Creates reproducible human names with the help of `scaala.util.hashing.MurmurHash3`.
+Creates reproducible human-ish names with the help of `scaala.util.hashing.MurmurHash3`.

 Reproducibility is tied to the major version number of a release.